 - Enrollment is declining

-- Open enrollment losses are accelerating
+- Open enrollment losses are growing

 - Elementary schools, in particular, are serving fewer students